 GOEX Short Volume

-Global X - Gold Explorers ETF (GOEX) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $142.5M, listed on AMEX, carrying a beta of 0.95 to the broader market.
-The Global X Gold Explorers ETF (GOEX) seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Solactive Global Gold Explorers & Developers Total Return Index. public since 2010-11-04.
+Global X - Gold Explorers ETF (GOEX) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $108.0M, listed on AMEX, carrying a beta of 0.84 to the broader market.
+The Global X Gold Explorers ETF, identified by its ticker GOEX, is designed to emulate the overall financial performance of the Solactive Global Gold Explorers & Developers Total Return Index. public since 2010-11-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.